yishayw/Examples/README.md

 # Examples

-Date field and and access to formatted text.
+Date field and access to formatted text.